-There are several instances where you might need proof of your U.S. citizenship – such as to apply for a U.S. passport or a job with the federal government.
-U.S. citizens who were born in the U.S. can do this easily: They will be able to prove citizenship with a copy of their birth certificate.
-People who gained citizenship by applying and passing an exam after holding a green card will be able to present a naturalization certificate.
-(For general information on how the majority of American citizens can prove their nationality, see “Obtaining Proof of U.S. Citizenship.”)
+For you, it will be slightly harder than for U.S. citizens who were born in the United States.
+They can use a copy of their birth certificate to prove citizenship.
+Or, those who gained U.S. citizenship by applying and passing an exam after holding a green card will be able to present a naturalization certificate.
+(For general information on how the majority of American citizens handle this matter, see Obtaining Proof of U.S. Citizenship.)

 But if you were born abroad to a U.S. citizen parent or parents, it's not quite so simple.
-Nevertheless, there are other ways you can apply for proof of U.S. nationality.
-There is also a way to more easily naturalize if you are under age 18 and you were not eligible to acquire U.S. citizenship from your parents.
-This article will explain the various ways U.S. citizens born abroad can prove their nationality and how some minor children can obtain U.S. citizenship if they were not eligible for “automatic” U.S. citizenship at birth.
+Still, there are ways you can apply for proof of U.S. citizenship.
+There is also a streamlined way to obtain U.S. citizenship if you were not eligible to acquire citizenship from your U.S. citizen parent(s) at the time of your birth or if your parent became a U.S. citizen after your birth but before your 18th birthday.

-What happens if you were born abroad, but you still have a claim to U.S. citizenship since birth?
-The laws dictating which children can acquire U.S. citizenship automatically have changed frequently throughout the years.
-For more information, please see Nolo’s section, “Acquiring or Deriving Citizenship Through Parents.”
+What happens if you were born abroad, but you are now 18 years old or older and have a claim to U.S. citizenship since birth?
+The laws dictating which children can acquire U.S. citizenship automatically have changed frequently throughout the years, and your citizenship determination depends both on whether your parents were married and whether your mother, father, or both were U.S. citizens at the time of your birth.
+For more information, please see Acquiring or Deriving Citizenship Through Parents.

-If you were eligible to acquire U.S. citizenship at the time of your birth, your parent or guardian may, ideally, have registered your birth with the Department of State or the nearest U.S. embassy or consulate and received a document which can be used to prove your nationality.
+If you were eligible to acquire U.S. citizenship at birth, your parent or guardian might, ideally, have registered your birth with the Department of State or the nearest U.S. embassy or consulate and received a document that can be used to prove citizenship.
 These types of documents include: